"One of the things that I love about MIT Sloan is that it does a good job of integrating with the rest of MIT."

 Are students allowed to take classes in other Masters programs?

-MBA students make take up to three electives either from outside of MIT Sloan or Harvard University.
+MBA students may take up to three electives either from outside of MIT Sloan or Harvard University.

 Can students cross-register at other schools?